melencholicmice/SyncFlow/How-it-works.md

 ## Syncflow 🌐

-- **Syncflow acts as an intermediary**, acting as a bridge between external systems and our internal database. 🌉
+- **Syncflow acts as an intermediary**, acting as a bridge between external systems and our internal database 🌉.
+- **No point of contact between two external system** ,The idea is to let syncflow do  all the communication needed between all systems to syncronise.
+- **Lot of Utility Classes**, syncflow has many utility class that can directly be inherited which will helps in various task needed for syncronisation.

 ## Synchronization Types 🔄

-- **Inwards Synchronization**: When changes occur in external systems, our goal is to promptly update our internal database and all other relevant systems.
+- **Inwards Synchronization**: When changes occur in external systems, our goal is to update our internal database and all other relevant systems `(ALL external system - system  from which changes occured)`.

-- **Outwards Synchronization**: If data within our internal database undergoes changes, we need to efficiently communicate and propagate these changes to external systems.
+- **Outwards Synchronization**: If data within our internal database undergoes changes, we need to efficiently communicate and propagate these changes to **ALL** external systems.

-## The Solution at a Glance 🌟

-Within our synchronization solution:

-- We eliminate the need for direct communication between external systems. 🚫
-- When a change transpires in an external system, it directly communicates this change to our internal system.
-- Our internal system takes charge, ensuring that the change is synchronized with all other systems, excluding the one where the change originated.
-- If an alteration occurs within our internal system, we proactively communicate it to every external system. 🚀

-This approach streamlines the synchronization process, guaranteeing that changes are accurately reflected across all systems, all while minimizing the complexity of direct communication between external systems. 🌐

 ## Implementation Insights 🧩

 ### The Orchestra Model: Keeping it in Harmony 🎶

-Our synchronization model draws inspiration from a music orchestra, comprising two essential components:
+Our synchronization model is similar to a music orchestra, comprising two essential components:

 #### The MainClass: The Conductor 🎩

 - The MainClass orchestrates data synchronization, strategically deciding when and how data should flow between systems. 🎶
 - It manages a list of SubscriberClasses and controls when to call their methods. 📋
+- We can easily pass an unsubscribe array in mainclass to stop data flow to certain systems.

 #### The Subscribers: The Musicians 🎻

-- Subscriber Classes are tasked with specific synchronization responsibilities. 🎵
+- Subscriber Classes are tasked with specific synchronization responsibilities (CRUD or more) and validation. 🎵
 - They adeptly handle updates from external systems (Inwards Sync) or facilitate data exchange with external systems (Outwards Sync). 🎼
+- `SubscriberBaseClass` aims to provide all the general utility to help in writing code for syncronisation logic.
+- A subscriber class keeps a `field_to_data` mapping with a database table.

 ## Key Advantages of Our Approach ✨

-- **Adaptability**: Integrating new systems is a breeze.
+- **Adaptability**: Integrating new systems is very easy.
 Create a Subscriber class, register it with the MainClass, and let automation handle the rest.
-- **Simplicity**: Bid farewell to intricate connections between systems.
+- **Simplicity**: No need for complex data flows.
 - **Efficiency**: Data moves seamlessly and expeditiously.
-- **Control**: Oversee everything seamlessly from a central hub.
+- **Control**: Oversee everything seamlessly from a central hub (Django admin + flower web interface).

 ### Inward Data Synchronization Strategies 📊